jasara/php-amzn-selling-partner-api/README.md

 If you would like to participate in the development of this SDK, please get in touch with us at support@jasaratech.com

+We also maintain an updated fork of the old Amazon MWS API: https://github.com/keithbrink/amazon-mws-laravel

 # Installation

 You can use Composer to install this package in your projects: